Cygnus (constellation): Star clusters

-Molecular clouds
+Deep-sky objects

+The Milky Way toward the Cygnus constellation is highly active and contains numerous star-forming regions, supernova remnants, H II regions, and planetary nebulae (see the image on the left).
+In the past, based on X-ray observations (see the eROSITA image above), many of these objects were thought to be part of a single large structure known as the Cygnus Superbubble.
+However, detailed studies have shown that these objects are located at different distances, suggesting that the Cygnus Superbubble is likely an illusion.

 NGC 6826, the Blinking Planetary Nebula, is a planetary nebula with a magnitude of 8.5, 3200 light-years from Earth.
 It appears to "blink" in the eyepiece of a telescope because its central star is unusually bright (10th magnitude).
 When an observer focuses on the star, the nebula appears to fade away.
 Less than one degree from the Blinking Planetary is the double star 16 Cygni.

 The North America Nebula (NGC 7000) is one of the most well-known nebulae in Cygnus, because it is visible to the unaided eye under dark skies, as a bright patch in the Milky Way.
 However, its characteristic shape is only visible in long-exposure photographs – it is difficult to observe in telescopes because of its low surface brightness.
 It has low surface brightness because it is so large; at its widest, the North America Nebula is 2 degrees across.
 Illuminated by a hot embedded star of magnitude 6, NGC 7000 is 1500 light-years from Earth.

 To the south of Epsilon Cygni is the Veil Nebula (NGC 6960, 6979, 6992, and 6995), a 5,000-year-old supernova remnant covering approximately 3 degrees of the sky - it is over 50 light-years long.
 Because of its appearance, it is also called the Cygnus Loop.
 The Loop is only visible in long-exposure astrophotographs.
 However, the brightest portion, NGC 6992, is faintly visible in binoculars, and a dimmer portion, NGC 6960, is visible in wide-angle telescopes.

 The DR 6 cluster is also nicknamed the "Galactic Ghoul" because of the nebula's resemblance to a human face;